Sukhanand Sagar Dam: Description

-Sukhanand Sagar Dam is located near the famous ancient temple of Sukhanand Dham in the Jawad tehsil of Neemuch district, 10 km from Jawad in the Indian state of Madhya Pradesh.
+The dam is located near the famous ancient temple of Sukhanand Dham in the Jawad tehsil of Neemuch district in the Indian state of Madhya Pradesh.
 The dam is constructed from stones and has a cemented waste-ware on the river that flows from Sukhanand Waterfall.
 It is mainly used for irrigation and water supply.
 The only access to the dam is via Jawad.